Everything you need to know about UC housing

 Once you have accepted admission to the university, you can access the housing application.
 If you make the decision to live on campus, take action early.
 There's no reason to wait, because every day, new students are applying.
 We want to make sure you're in the best possible position to make a selection while all the spaces are available.

-Applications are now open; May 5 is the priority deadline for submitting a housing application.
-Those who submit after this date will still get housing, but will not have the option to select their own room.
-Room assignments will be made by housing operations.
+Applications are now open; May 3 is the priority deadline for submitting a housing application.
+Those who submit after this date are still eligible for housing, but may be subject to the waitlist process, and may not have the option to select their own room.

 During the application phase, you will: